jonathanbriehl/jb-social-previews/readme.md

 __Default options__
 * _Use site title in shared link title?_ — Checking will add the site title/name to the cards and previews.
 Example "Post Title" would become "Post Title - Site Title".
 * _Default Share Image_ — You may set a default image that will be displayed if the page or post being shared does not have a featured image.

+### Post / Page Options

+When editing a post or page, a "Social Previews Options" box will be available if you would like to customize the Twitter summary card or Facebook preview settings for the particular post/page.

+* _Twitter Card Size_ — Keep the default setting, choose a specific size or remove the Twitter summary card.
+* _Facebook Preview_ — Keep the default option, explicitly enable or explicitly disable Facebook previews.
+* _Use Site Title on Shared Link_ - Keep the default option, explicitly enable or explicitly disable.
+* _Custom Title_ — Write a custom title that will be used instead of the post/page title.